Voltage01/OttoRobot_UCan-tTouchThis_DanceMoves/README.md

 # OttoRobot_UCan-tTouchThis_DanceMoves
 Here is the You Can't Touch This song dance moves.
-Download it upload it to your arduino.
+Download and upload it to your Arduino Nano.